Medications at School

 3. Bring the medication to the school nurse in a pharmacy-labeled container

-4. Complete the appropriate Medication Administration form below with the school nurse
+4. Complete the Medication Administration form below with the school nurse

 Required Forms For Prescription Medication Administration